magicwrites/waitress/README.md

-## waitress
+## Waitress

-### installation
+### Installation

-In order to install waitress, simply paste the following into the ubuntu console (you might want to use sudo): `(apt-get install git && git clone https://github.com/magicwrites/waitress waitress && . /waitress/start.sh)`, and visit `localhost:8200`, or enter through the publicly available IP of your server!
+In order to install waitress, simply paste the following into the ubuntu console (you might want to use sudo):

-Console is cool, but automation is better :-)
+`(apt-get install git -y && git clone https://github.com/magicwrites/waitress waitress && . /waitress/start.sh)`

+Then visit `localhost:8200`, or any IP you were provided by your administrator service.
+That's it, enjoy.